RESEARCH STARTER

 Reform

-Prior to the mid-twentieth century in the United States, not all students received an equal education nor did laws exist to ensure this.
-African American students and other minorities received inadequate education and were often sequestered from White students.
-In 1954, a case known as Brown v.
-Board of Education helped to eventually abolish segregated schools, paving the way for equal education for all students, regardless of skin color.
+Prior to the mid-twentieth century in the United States, not all students received an equal education, nor did laws exist to ensure this.
+Black students and other minorities received inadequate education and were often sequestered from White students.
+In 1954, Brown v.
+Board of Education helped to abolish segregated schools, paving the way for equal education for all students, regardless of skin color.

 In the years that followed the landmark decision in the Brown v.
-Board of Education case, the public began to focus on securing equal education rights for other students such as those with disabilities and those who could not speak English.
+Board of Education case, the public began to focus on securing equal education rights for other students, such as those with disabilities and those who do not speak English.

-In 2009, public education was reformed once again with the introduction of the national Common Core State Standards (CCSS).
-These math and English language arts/literacy (ELA) standards are designed to ensure that students learn needed skills to prepare them for life after high school, whether they enter college or enter the work force.
-The CCSS outline what all students should know by the end of each grade; this knowledge should be consistent across every state that uses the standards.
+Meanwhile, in 2010, public education was reformed once again with the introduction of the national Common Core State Standards (CCSS).
+These math and English language arts (ELA) standards are designed to ensure that students learn the needed skills to prepare them for life after high school, whether they enter college or enter the workforce.
+The CCSS outlines what all students should know by the end of each grade; this knowledge should be consistent across every state that uses the standards.

 Many states rushed to adopt the new standards.
-As educators began to fully learn the new standards, they were frustrated and unhappy with the requirements.
+As educators began to fully learn the new standards, some were frustrated with the requirements.
 Some states protested, and others withdrew from the program.
-Critics felt that the CCSS were too controlling and put too much emphasis on teaching students materials to help them succeed in standardized tests.
-Further, proponents pointed out the CCSS placed all the emphasis on math and English Language Arts with other subjects being ignored, or even abandoned.
-On the other hand, supporters appreciated the guidance of what should be taught and saw the benefits of teaching the same standards across the states.
+Critics felt that the CCSS was too controlling and put too much emphasis on teaching students materials to help them succeed in standardized tests.
+Further, proponents pointed out that the CCSS placed too much emphasis on math and ELA, while other subjects were ignored or even abandoned.
+On the other hand, supporters appreciated the guidance on what should be taught and saw the benefits of having consistent learning goals across states.

-Parents who are unhappy with the requirements and guidelines of public education have several options.
+Parents who disagree with the requirements and guidelines of public education have several options.
 They can pay to send their children to private schools or educate their children at home, for example.
 However, the US government requires all children to receive an education.

 Bibliography